anoma/nspec/README.md

   - Python 3.9 or higher + `pip`: You can install it from [here](https://www.python.org/downloads/).

-  - To deploy the website locally, you would need to install `graphviz` to generate SVG files for *dot* files.
+  - To deploy the website locally, you must install `graphviz` to generate SVG files for *dot* files.

   - As mentioned, we would need `juvix` to render the Juvix code examples.